-- Clients can specify the number of passengers for each cab request (default: 1 rider) - A clock specifying current time can be displayed on the map - Profit earned by company can be displayed - There can be a provision for first class ride (the passenger does not share the ride with anyone) - There can be a GUI for clients to input requests
+- 1. In addition to "as soon as possible", support requests to pick up customers at a specified later time - 2.
+Clients can specify the number of passengers for each cab request (default: 1 rider) - 3.
+A clock specifying current time can be displayed on the map - 4.
+Expenses for the customer (client) and profit earned by the company (server) can be displayed - 5.
+There can be a provision for "first class" rides where passengers do not share the ride with anyone

-Of course, any other features are also welcome which can make taxi management software more efficient and easier to use.
+Of course, any other useful (or fun!) features are also welcome which can make the taxi management software more efficient or easier to use.